OpenEvalProject/evals/manuscripts/elife-00299/v2/manuscript_v1.md

 ## Causal and reactive model analyses

 To evaluate the relationship between the associations identified in our study, we extended a recently published analysis framework for causal modeling in eQTL data (Millstein et al., 2009).
-The relationship is modeled aswhere T is trait, E is gene expression, and G is genotype at a locus.
+The relationship is modeled asT∼E+Gwhere T is trait, E is gene expression, and G is genotype at a locus.
 In our experiment, the term E includes a separate value for each day.
 The term G has a separate effect on the trait under the independent null model, while under the causal alternative, where it acts through gene expression, its influence is entirely transmitted through E. The statistic used to assess the influence of G is the partial F reported by the ‘aov’ function in R (version 2.15.1).
 The analyses utilize an equivalence test approach, where the null hypothesis is that the second independent variable has an effect on the response conditional on the first variable, while the alternative is complete co-linearity in the associations.
 The null distribution of the F statistic–which under parametric assumptions would have a non-central F distribution—is derived using a permutation test procedure, as follows: The relationship between E and T is decoupled by regressing E on G, permuting the resulting residuals, then adding the permuted residuals to the predicted values to arrive at E*, which is independent of T but maintains the marginal variance and G-correlation of E. This procedure enforces the assumption of the independent model, while leaving other properties unchanged.
-The partial F statistic for G inrepresents a sample from the distribution under the independent null hypothesis.
+The partial F statistic for G inT∼E*+Grepresents a sample from the distribution under the independent null hypothesis.
 This process, repeated 1000 times, provided a null distribution.
-The p-value for the observed F is the proportion of the null distribution that is below the observed value.T∼E+GT∼E*+G
+The p-value for the observed F is the proportion of the null distribution that is below the observed value.

 The reactive model is evaluated using the same approach, but with the expression and trait terms swapped, that isE∼T+G